-The planet, a futuristic set of five landmasses based on Europe, had a level of detail we hadn’t seen in a Final Fantasy game thus far.
+The planet — a futuristic set of five landmasses based on Europe — had a level of detail we hadn’t seen in a Final Fantasy game thus far.
 While Final Fantasy VII introduced 3D models, Final Fantasy VIII significantly refined their designs so we could see Squall (one of the best leading protagonists) and friends in better detail.
 We’re happy that Square Enix is finally showing VIII some love, too.
 All of the mainline games above and below it have received ports or remasters for modern consoles.
-The same is now true for Final Fantasy VIII will arrive on Switch, PS4, Xbox One, and PC later this year.
+The same is now true for Final Fantasy VIII.

 3. Final Fantasy X